kubevela/kubevela/README.md

 # KubeVela

-For developers, KubeVela is an easy-to-use yet extensible platform that enables them to design and ship applications with minimal effort.
+KubeVela is a platform engine to enable designing and shipping applications with minimal effort.

-For platform builders, KubeVela is the core engine that empowers them to create above platform with ease.

 ## Community